AlexMFV/visualstudio-docs/docs/ide/visual-studio-performance-tips-and-tricks.md

 ## Use a 64-bit OS

 If you upgrade your system from a 32-bit version of Windows to a 64-bit version, you expand the amount of virtual memory available to Visual Studio from 2 GB to 4 GB.
-This enables Visual Studio to handle significantly larger workloads, even though it is 32-bit process.
+This enables Visual Studio to handle significantly larger workloads, even though it is a 32-bit process.

 For more information, see [Memory limits](/windows/desktop/Memory/memory-limits-for-windows-releases) and [Use /LARGEADDRESSAWARE on 64-bit Windows](https://blogs.msdn.microsoft.com/oldnewthing/20050601-24/?p=35483/).